mikejlong60/functional-programming-book/README.md

 		1. Laziness
 		1. Tail recursion
 	1. Laying a Foundation.
 For at least the first few weeks you will work on gaining a fundamental understanding of the preceding ideas.
 We will not need an editor or an IDE:
+		1. Week 0 - Getting set up and trying to convince you to stick it out.
+			1. Make sure you have a modern JDK installed.
+			1. [Install SBT](https://www.scala-sbt.org/).
+For the initial weeks we will not need an editor at all.
+We will be using SBT and its repl for the exercises.
+You will have completed week 0 when you have done the following: Installed SBT with `brew install sbt`.
+Cloned this repo someplace with: `git clone https://github.com/mikejlong60/functional-programming-book.git`.
+Descend into the preceding project's directory and type: `test`.
+A whole lot of stuff gets downloaded and you will see happy green tests.
 		1. Week 1 - What is a case class?
 A constructor for an immutable type.
 			1. Exercise 1: Make a case class
 			1. Exercise 2: Make a case class that references another case class